lvaccaro/hackathonpa17/README.md

 # hackathonpa17
-SMART CONTRACT - READY TO RUN IN LESS THEN 24 HOURS
+SMART CONTRACT GUIDEBOOK - READY TO RUN IN LESS THEN 24 HOURS

-## Guidebook for Smart Contract
 How to write Smart Contract? how deploy? which environment? private testnet?
 Make Smart Contract in \<24h.
 HackathonPA17, Rome 2017.